-Guidance for Staff and Patients Regarding Protocols for Office Reopening
+Guidance for Staff and Patients Regarding Protocols for In-Person Therapy

 Manhattan Psychology Group, PC (MPG) continues to monitor the ever-changing COVID-19 pandemic and implements guidelines recommended by the NYC Health Department (DOHMH) and Centers for Disease Control and Prevention (CDC).
-In preparation for the reopening and ongoing operation of our offices, we are implementing the following guidelines to promote the wellness of our staff and patients.
+In consideration of the ongoing operation of our offices, we have implemented the following guidelines to promote the wellness of our staff and patients.

-- Vaccination verification may include a picture or scanned image of a COVID-19 Vaccination Pass, COVID-19 Vaccination Record Card, or an official record noting the patient has been vaccinated.
+- Vaccination verification may include a picture or scanned image of a COVID-19 Vaccination Pass, COVID-19 Vaccination Record Card, or an official record noting the staff member or patient has been vaccinated.